 While calcium and vitamin D from cow’s milk can benefit bone health, there is also some evidence that animal proteins in the diet, for example, from cow’s milk, have an acidifying effect.

 According to Harvard researchers, this could harm bone health by causing the body to pull calcium from the bones to restore optimal blood pH levels.
 Not all agree with this, however.

 As such, the net benefit of calcium in cow’s milk may be lower than expected.

 Anyone who has an allergy or intolerance to cow’s milk, or who is considering avoiding cow’s milk for ethical or environmental reasons, can try milk alternatives.

-According to the Dietary Guidelines for Americans, soy beverages fortified with calcium, vitamin A and vitamin D are part of the dairy food group as they have similar nutritional composition to milk.
+According to the Dietary Guidelines for Americans, soy beverages fortified with calcium, vitamin A and vitamin D are part of the

 Other milk alternatives made from plants may contain calcium but are not part of the dairy group as their nutritional profile is not similar to soy milk or cow’s milk.